 The best books for 6th graders keep tweens reading ’til dawn.
+This list of books includes something for all your tweens, from fantasy to historical fiction to realistic fiction.
 Check out our favorites below!

 The Best Books for 6th Graders!

 The best books for 6th graders are those your kids will devour and read until dawn.
 They contain plots kids can relate to and characters they can empathize with.
 And because your kids are growing up, so are the stories your children are reading.